 So I think it's important to look at overall circumstances of a customer's overdraft usage as part of considering their overall financial position.
-And, in this case, I've considered Mr M's incomings and outgoings as well as any overdrawn balances and thought about whether it was possible for him to have stopped using his overdraft, based on this.
+And, in this case, I've considered Mr D's incomings and outgoings as well as any overdrawn balances and thought about whether it was possible for him to have stopped using his overdraft, based on this.

-I think that if Mr M was locked into paying charges in circumstances where there was no reasonable prospect of him exiting his overdraft then his facility would have been unsustainable for him.
+I think that if Mr D was locked into paying charges in circumstances where there was no reasonable prospect of him exiting his overdraft then his facility would have been unsustainable for him.
 So I've carefully considered whether this was the case.
-The first thing for me to say is that Mr M was in receipt of credits that were sufficient to clear the overdraft within a reasonable period of time.
+The first thing for me to say is that Mr D was in receipt of credits that were sufficient to clear the overdraft within a reasonable period of time.

-Furthermore, I'm satisfied that Mr M's case isn't one where the borrower was permanently in their overdraft.
-Indeed, Mr M's account statements show him regularly returning to credit and often he had substantial credit balances.
-Although I do accept that there were some occasions where Mr M would have met the criteria of someone who displayed a pattern of repeat use of their overdraft.
+Furthermore, I'm satisfied that Mr D's case isn't one where the borrower was permanently in their overdraft.
+Indeed, Mr D's overdraft limit was low and account statements show his income significantly exceeded his limit.
+Although I do accept that there were some occasions where Mr D would have met the criteria of someone who displayed a pattern of repeat use of their overdraft.
 For the avoidance of doubt, I accept that there is a section of CONC (CONC 5D) which relates to this.

-However, even if Santander didn't meet all of the requirements set out in CONC 5D, I wish to make it clear that I don't think that simply sending letters will mean that a lender met all of its obligations, I'd still need to consider whether Mr M lost out as a result of any potential failing.
+However, even if Santander didn't meet all of the requirements set out in CONC 5D, I wish to make it clear that I don't think that simply sending letters will mean that a lender met all of its obligations, I'd still need to consider whether Mr D lost out as a result of any potential failing.

-I've also therefore considered whether Mr M's use of his overdraft (and Santander continuing to allow him to use it) was causing him to incur high cumulative charges that were harmful to him.
+I've also therefore considered whether Mr D's use of his overdraft (and Santander continuing to allow him to use it) was causing him to incur high cumulative charges that were harmful to him.
 And having considered matters, I'm satisfied that this isn't the case.

-To explain, while I'm not seeking to make retrospective value judgements over Mr M expenditure, there are significant amounts of non-committed, non-contractual and discretionary transactions going from Mr M's account.
-Given the repeat usage letters Mr M is likely to have been sent by Santander, I think that he ought to have realised that how much he was paying for this.
-So I simply don't agree that Mr M was using his overdraft purely for essential spending, or because he had a reliance on credit to get by, as the representative says.
+To explain, while I'm not seeking to make retrospective value judgements over Mr D expenditure, there are significant amounts of non-committed, non-contractual and discretionary transactions going from Mr D's account.
+Indeed, the account regularly received significant influxes of funds where Mr D was in credit and could have removed the overdraft from the account, rather than keep a balance in a savings account.

+Given the repeat usage letters Mr D is likely to have been sent by Santander, I think that he ought to have realised that how much he was paying for this.
+So I simply don't agree that Mr D was using his overdraft purely for essential spending, or because he had a reliance on credit to get by, as the representative says.
+Furthermore, I don't think that Mr D's account activity in 2019 obviously showed that he had been made redundant at this stage either.
+So without him telling Santander this, I don't think it could reasonably be expected to know about Mr D's situation at this stage.

-As I've already explained, Mr M's monthly income was always for Santander to reasonably conclude that he could have cleared his overdraft within a reasonable period of time had he wished to do so.
+As I've already explained, Mr D's monthly income, for the vast majority of the period, was sufficient for Santander to reasonably conclude that he could have cleared his overdraft within a reasonable period of time had he wished to do so.
 Equally, I can't see that he was borrowing from unsustainable sources in order to meet these charges or that his borrowing was increasing exponentially.
+Indeed, Mr D appears to have had funds, sufficient to clear the overdraft, in a savings account for most of the period too.